 Cooper Discoverer Snow Claw

-The Discoverer Snow Claw is Cooper’s brand-new, studdable SUV and light-truck tire for extreme cold, snow and ice.
+Launched in 2020, the Discoverer Snow Claw is Cooper’s studdable SUV and light-truck tire for extreme cold, snow and ice.
 It was tested in four countries on three continents and has a tread compound that has been engineered to stay supple in bitterly cold conditions.
 The ‘Snow Groove’ technology featured on other Cooper designs is also present to enhance traction, handling and braking.

 Toyo Open Country WLT1